leskhq/Laravel-Enterprise-Starter-Kit/readme.md

 **_Note:_**

-On a production server, prior to running the composer command, you will want to deploy a copy of the file *composer.lock* from your development server, to guarantee that the exact version of the various packages that you have developed on and tested gets installed.
+On a production server, prior to running the *composer install* command, you will want to deploy a copy of the file *composer.lock* from your development server, to guarantee that the exact version of the various packages that you have developed on and tested gets installed.
 Never run the *composer update* command on a production server.